 When the new host is up and ready, upload your server image, for example using Secure Copy, SFTP or rsync.

 You can find out about some of the different secure file transfer options in the first section for Encrypt communications in the guide for cloud server security.
 Depending on your original system and your network connection it may be useful to compress the disk files for the transfer and then uncompress them again on the target host.

 When you have uploaded the image to the server, you will need to copy the image content to the empty storage device.
 Use the following command while replacing the server_image with the system image file, the target disk is usually located at /dev/vdb.

 dd if=server_image of=/dev/vdb bs=16M oflag=direct

 Note that the server image needs to be in RAW format ending with the .img file extension.
-This means images taken, for example, from a VMware-environment do not work as is.
-The VMware images should be converted to the RAW format with a tool such as qemu-img, which is available for install on most package managers.
-Check out our guide about how to import VMware image to UpCloud to learn more.
+This means images taken, for example, from a VMware environment do not work as is.
+The VMware images should be converted to the RAW format with a tool such as qemu-img, which is available for installation on most package managers.
+Check out our guide about how to import VMware images to UpCloud to learn more.

 VirtIO controller provides the best performance, but if you have issues starting the server, try IDE as it has better compatibility with different operating systems.